 Porch lights are placed on sidewalls, left and right side.
 Switches for these lights, depending on models, will be on the right and possibly left sidewall.
 Occasionally, the switch will be on the light itself.

-Front center of cap is a decorative light on 3 position switch.
+On the front center of cap, is a decorative light on an 3 position switch.
 Center is off.
 Down is on.
 Up is blinking mode for light.